Taxonomy classification guidelines

 Clades that have formal taxon names but the larger clade does not have a name.
 Options:

-• If no informal name exists but the group is important and warrants a name you can apply a new informal name consisting of the 3-4 letter prefix and a clade name.
+- If no informal name exists but the group is important and warrants a name you can apply a new informal name consisting of a prefix based on the next higher level that has a name and a clade name.
 Hopefully these cases will be very rare.

 Naming Environmental clades